 The first time you set up a Wear OS watch, you'll be guided to sign into your Google Account.
 Once you do that, you'll be able to get notifications, share contacts, and sync apps from that Google Account, unless you change it later.

-To open an app on your watch, tap your screen (to wake up the watch), go to your list of apps, and then tap the app you want to open.
-Alternatively, you can always ask Google Assistant to open a Google app (see right above).
+To open an app on your watch, tap your screen (to wake up the watch) > Press the main button on the right to open the list of apps > Tap the app you want to open.
+Alternatively, you can always ask Google Assistant to open a Google app.

 Download other apps

 You'll also find Google Play Store on Wear OS watches, allowing you to download third party apps, such as Runtastic or Strava in place of Google Fit, for example.